dimon-ua/pands-project/README.md

 - **Column Extraction**: Extracts specific columns (e.g., sepal length, sepal width, petal length, petal width).
 - **Data Conversion**: Converts string values to floats for numerical operations.
 - **Summary Statistics**: Calculates the sum of each column.
+- **Histogram Generation**: Creates histograms for each variable and saves them as PNG files.
+- **Scatter Plot Generation**: Creates scatter plots for pairs of variables and saves them as PNG files.

 ---